Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 If you need assistance, please contact Dr. Lisa Wade, [email protected] for assistance

-If you turn 26 while enrolled or if you lose coverage for any reason, you must sign up for the college plan as soon as possible.
-If you have questions, please contact Kristie Watson in the Accounting Dept. [email protected] or 901-722-3212.
+Please note that if you turn 26 while enrolled or if you lose coverage for any reason, you must sign up for the college plan as soon as possible after the life changing event.

 To check the status of your documents, please click here.